AkhilaChiluveru/hit-get/README.md

 We would like to code this in python as it has good gaming libraries, convineient to implemenet with less complexity.
 Also, this is a choosen as it is a common language with the members.

-Create a public repository and add the group members and me (leblancPDX) as collaborators